toolleeo/cli-apps/README.md

 * [powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile.
 * [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
 * [so](https://github.com/samtay/so) - Terminal interface for Stack Overflow.
+* [socialscan](https://github.com/iojw/socialscan) - Python library and CLI for accurately querying username and email usage on online platforms.
 * [socli](https://github.com/gautamkrishnar/socli) - Stack overflow command line client written in Python.
 Search and browse stack overflow without leaving the terminal
 * [Starship](https://starship.rs/) - The cross-shell prompt for astronauts.
 * [tealdeer](https://github.com/dbrgn/tealdeer) - Very fast implementation of tldr in Rust.